Gloria 1 Christian High School Surabaya: History

-- Gloria Pacar (1984–present)
+Gloria Pacar (1984–present)

-Gloria Christian School began with an awareness of the need for Christian services in the field of education, which resulted in a formal educational institution being established by the Abdiel Christian Church, a Hokkienese concentrated branch of Christianity in Surabaya.
+Gloria Christian School began with an awareness of the need for Christian services in the field of education, which resulted in a formal educational institution being established by the Abdiel Christian Church, a Hoklo concentrated branch of Christianity in Surabaya.

 In 1984, the first school was opened at GKA Gloria building on Jl.
 Pacar (Pacar St), with a total of 36 students for kindergarten and elementary school, as well as 9 teaching staff.
 Early school activities were held on spaces provided by the church.

-- Gloria Christian School (1996–present)
+Gloria Christian School (1996–present)

 On July 17, 1996, Gloria Christian School was opened in West Surabaya, precisely at Jalan Kupang Indah (Kupang Indah St), taking in the space previously held by Surabaya International School.

 The Gloria Family Day event was marked by this event.

 The school offered education from kindergarten (TK-KB) to secondary (SMA).
 Each year, classes continued to grow until the entire building becomes incapacitated, which prompt the Foundation to relocate its high school to another location, separate from Gloria's main campus, and thus, detaching itself (albeit still within the same governance) from Gloria Christian School and becomes Gloria Christian High School.

-- Gloria 1 Christian High School (2002–present)
+Gloria 1 Christian High School (2002–present)

 In 2002, learning activities for high school were officially moved to a new building on Jalan Raya Sukomanunggal Jaya (Sukomanunggal Jaya St).

 Gloria Christian School expanded its high school system to Eastern Surabaya in 2008, at the Pakuwon City residential complex, which precipitated Gloria Christian High School to be renamed as Gloria 1 Christian High School, while the latter is named Gloria 2 Christian High School.

-Overview

 Governance

 The school is directly governed by the Gloria Christian Education Foundation, an organisation under the auspicious of the Abdiel Christian Church, whom oversees 3 other day school and 1 international school in Surabaya.
-The day to day management of the school is executed by the Executive Board, which members are appointed by the foundation.
+The day-to-day management of the school is executed by the executive board, which members are appointed by the foundation.